How to get a semi-truck loan

 Check your credit

-Your credit score affects your ability to obtain semi-truck financing and your interest rate and term.
+Your credit score affects your ability to obtain semi-truck financing, and it affects what interest rate and term you receive from the lender.
 Before applying for a semi-truck loan, check your business credit score.

 Business credit reports and scores are available from several credit bureaus, including Dun & Bradstreet, Equifax, Experian and FICO.
 But lenders may also check personal credit when assessing creditworthiness.